yozorajs/yozora/tokenizers/ecma-import/README.md

 import { YozoraParser, YozoraParser as Parser } from '@yozora/parser'
 ```

-Namespace, type-only, and multiline imports are not supported:
+Namespace, type-only, and multiline imports, identifiers containing escape sequences, and
+string-named imports are not supported:

 ```typescript
 import * as Parser from '@yozora/parser'